NickEman132/Comprehensive-Baybayin/README.md

 ## introduction
 The document is roughly divided into five parts.

-The first introductory chapter illustrates the core information used in *baybayin*.
+The first common core chapter illustrates the core information used in *baybayin*.

 Second, the [basics](https://github.com/nickeman132/comprehensive-baybayin#basics) chapter will give an overview over commonly used innovations such as the `Ra` character and the `virama`.

 Third, problems with representing sounds and using suggested modern innovations.

-Fourth, the utilities and resources for Baybayin such as keyboards, fonts, etc.
+Fourth, baybayin used in different ways.

-Fifth,
+Fifth, the utilities and resources for Baybayin such as keyboards, fonts, etc.

 ## table of contents